tomtsagk/afloofdev.com/pages/projects.md

 project to create animations using text. the logic is that you describe in a file how objects animate inside a scene, and the program renders it.

-**update**: the project is left unfinished. i might continue it sometime later.
+> The project is left unfinished.
+I might continue it sometime later.